 Children receive approximately 10 different food items that are nutritious, kid-friendly, shelf-stable and ready to eat with little or no cooking (some might need to be heated in a microwave).

 Examples of items that are packed may include:

 - 100 percent fruit juices

 - Fruit cups

-Each week the food items are placed into bags by Connecticut Food Bank staff and volunteers at our East Haven and Fairfield warehouses.
+Each week the food items are placed into bags by Connecticut Food Bank staff and volunteers at our Fairfield warehouses.
 The school coordinator places a bag of food into a child’s backpack at the end of the school week.
 Using the student’s own backpack (or one provided solely for this purpose), helps shield the child from any stigma that might be associated with being hungry or receiving food assistance.